 Figure 2: Advanced debug interface

-On the fly assertion and constraint editing, incremental build and solve, and proof progress feedback allows instant understanding and control of VC Formal’s activities – without the need to restart (See Figure 3).
+On the fly assertion and constraint editing, proof progress feedback, and cone of influence analysis allows users excellent visibility and control (See Figure 3).

 Figure 3: Interactivity